River Birch is a forked, slightly leaning tree with an irregular crown. It grows to 80 feet in height.

 Below: A comparison of leaves of the five Birch species described on this site.

 Notes: River Birch is not indigenous to the Garden area.
-Martha Crone noted planting two of them on August 8, 1940 and presumably, those are the two large specimens found in marsh area of the Garden today.
+It was introduced by Eloise Butler in 1925 with a plant from Kelsey’s Nursery in Salem MA.
+Martha Crone noted planting two of them on August 8, 1940 and presumably, those are the two large specimens found in marsh area of the Garden today or one may still be Eloise Butler's.
+Ken Avery added a few in 1977.
 In North America River Birch is found only in the United States, in the eastern half of the country, all the way to the gulf coast.
 It is the southernmost New World Birch.
 In Minnesota it is native only to 4 counties - Washington, Wabasha, Winona and Houston.
 It has however, been extensively planted as a landscape ornamental in many areas as it grows well and can be long-lived with adequate moisture.
 Eight species of birch are recorded from surveys in Minnesota.
 Three of them are crosses formerly reported but there are no known populations.
 The other five are native and are: B. allegheniensis, Yellow Birch; B. cordifolia, Heart-leaved Birch; B. nigra, River Birch; B. papyrifera, Paper Birch; and B. pumila, Bog Birch.
 All but B. cordifolia are in the Garden.

 Uses: River Birch is not used for better quality lumber and veneers as it very knotty.
 It is however, tough, strong and close-grained and useful for small things and fuel.